sagemath/sagewiki_to_gh-2022-10-10/days2sched.md

 NOTE: Talks on Sunday have been moved to room B326.

-NOTE: Meeting Sunday night 8:00PM has been moved to [http://www.washington.edu/home/maps/northcentral.html?OUG Odegaard].
+'''NOTE''': Meeting Sunday night 8:00PM has been moved to [http://www.washington.edu/home/maps/northcentral.html?OUG Odegaard].
 Odegaard is open at all hours Sunday thru Thursday.
 However, you'll need to get a guest pass to be in after 10:00PM -- and you'll need to be sponsored by a UW student / faculty member to do so.

 The talks will take place in the basement of the [http://www.washington.edu/home/maps/northcentral.html?CMU Communications Building] on the